-The discount rate used to measure the net OPEB liability was 7.00%, based on the expected rate of return on OPEB plan investments of 7.00% and the municipal bond rate of 3.13% (based on the daily rate closest to but not later than the measurement date of the Fidelity "20-year Municipal GO AA index").
+The discount rate used to measure the net OPEB liability was 7.00%, based on the expected rate of return on OPEB plan investments of 7.00%.
 Beginning with the fiscal year 2019 contribution, the Sewer Fund's funding policy is to pay the recommended actuarially determined contribution, which is based on layered, closed amortization periods.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive plan members.
+In July 2020, the Governor's office issued the Tenth Proclamation related to the Covid-19 Emergency, allowing employers of the EUTF to suspend ACT 268 contributions for year ended June 30, 2021 and instead limit their contribution amounts to the OPEB benefits due.
+This temporary ACT 268 suspension would not derail the plan's long-term funding progress.
+Even if ACT 268 is suspended through the year ending June 30, 2025, the OPEB plan's fiduciary net position is expected to be available to make all projected future benefit payments of current plan members.
+Act 229, SLH 2021 suspends the contribution requirement for fiscal years 2022 and 2023.
+The City made its full Annual Required Contributions in fiscal year 2021 and intends to make contributions for fiscal years 2022 and 2023.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.